 If you have not yet logged in, all you need to have is your active Lehigh computing account (username and password).
 Open a web browser and go to: wordpress.lehigh.edu.

-Click the Log In link at the top-right of the page.
+Click the Log In link at the top-left of the page.

 You will be taken to the familiar Lehigh single-sign-on log in page where you will log in with your Lehigh username and password.
 Once you have logged in successfully, you will be taken to your WordPress dashboard.
 Upon your first successful login, your individual blog/site is automatically created and made available to you.
 The URL to your individual site will be wordpress.lehigh.edu/<yourusername>.